WaveELD/old/book/ch05_dirac.md

 So, now we're getting some sense of how this works: different components of the electromagnetic field exert different forces on the different components of the $\psi$ state, producing a rotational effect.

-This entire result then is multiplied by the two complex numbers in the $\psi$ state: {\small
+This entire result then is multiplied by the two complex numbers in the $\psi$ state:

 $$
 \left( \begin{array}{cc} B_z + iE_z & B_x + E_y + i(E_x - B_y) \\